 As investors seek to align their assets with the fight against climate change, more firms are offering ESG-based investment products.
-The UK's Financial Conduct Authority (FCA) wants to ensure that all such ESG claims are matched with real impact, and has introduced rules requiring large asset managers and owners including life insurers and FCA-regulated pension providers-to offer full transparency on the climate aspects of their portfolios.
-Covered firms were required to make their first disclosures as soon as June 30, 2023, using the best practices established by the Task Force on Climate-related Financial Disclosures (TCFD).
+The UK's Financial Conduct Authority (FCA) wants to ensure that all such ESG claims are matched with real impact, and has introduced rules requiring large asset managers and owners-including life insurers and FCA-regulated pension providers-to offer full transparency on the climate aspects of their portfolios.

+Covered firms must make their first disclosures as soon as June 30, 2023, using the best practices established by the Task Force on Climate-related Financial Disclosures (TCFD).
+We recommend that firms start collecting the required data early-which will soon include portfolio company emissions-so as to begin bending their carbon graphs before their first filings.